symfony/symfony-docs/book/templating.rst

 template to ``app/views/BlogBundle/Blog/index.html.twig`` (the ``BlogBundle`` directory might not exist).
 Now, when you render the ``BlogBundle:Blog:index.html.twig`` template, Symfony2 will look first for the template at ``app/views/BlogBundle/Blog/index.html.twig`` before looking inside ``BlogBundle``.
-You're know free to customize the template for your application.
+You're now free to customize the template for your application.

 Suppose also that each template in ``BlogBundle`` inherits from a template